cabhijith/GCI/Convert.md

 ## Browser
 I tried following the instructions on collab but that did not work out.
 I personally feel that the documentation is a bit confusing as it mentions to use web servers and CORS but does not give any further documentation.
 I think this can be a possible imporvement to the other wise fantastic documenttion.
+I hope to continue to try to implement it to a browser, even after the deadline